iamjosephmj/JavaScriptSimplePaintApp/README.md

 # JavaScriptSimplePaintApp

-Application is written using Plain JavaScript & HTML - no third party libraries like KineticJS or jQuery should be used.
+Application is written using Plain JavaScript & HTML - no third party libraries like KineticJS or jQuery is used.
 -----------------------------------------------------------------------------------------------------------------------

 -Description: